task-mule/task-mule/README.md

 `runCmd` is simply for convenience.
 It is built on the Node.js `spawn` function and is setup to redirect standard output and standard error to Task-Mule output.
 This output is only displayed either when the *--verbose* command line option is used or when an error occurs.

 The promise returned by `runCmd` is resolved when the process being run has finished.
 By default the promise is rejected if the process completes with an error code.
-You can set the `dontFailOnError` option to true if the promise should be resolved even if the process fails:

 The options that are passed to `runCmd` are also passed to `spawn`, so `runCmd` accepts all the same options as `spawn`.